Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: AFRAM 261

 Interdisciplinary study of period after World War I to Great Crash.
-Afro-American and Anglo-American currents and impulses that flowed together in the Roaring Twenties.
+African American and Anglo American currents and impulses that flowed together in the Roaring Twenties.
 Covers politics of normalcy, economics of margin, literature of indulgence and confusion, transformation of race relations, and cultural influence of jazz.
 Offered: jointly with HSTAA 270.

 View course details in MyPlan: AFRAM 270

-AFRAM 272 History of the South Since the Civil War (5) I&S, DIV Walter
+AFRAM 272 History of the South Since the Civil War (5) SSc, DIV

 Reconstruction and its aftermath, the Agrarian (Populist) revolt, disfranchisement and segregation, the effects of urbanization and subsequent depression, desegregation, and the struggle for civil rights.
 Examines the New South, the conflict of ideology with structural and material change, and the place of the South in contemporary America.